 Unbelievably, the answer is only 20 (!) searches for sales leadership training and 170 for sales management training!
 We assume that these searches are all broadly driven by the same thing … a need for assistance in improving sales performance.
 Why is it then, that ONLY 0.68% of people looking to increase sales performance are approaching it at a management or leadership level?

 It’s a common assumption that once an individual rises through the ranks to a Management or Leadership position (often with very little personal development to support them in the transition into their new role), they no longer require as much guidance and support.
 Their job is to manage, educate and motivate themselves as well as their people.
 After all, this is what they’ve been hired for, this is what their substantial salaries and bonuses pay for.
 Right, that’s clear.

 The Google search results paint a very interesting picture.

-When I combine it with my 14+ years experience in sales & sales leadership training and my 25+ years experience as a sales professional, I cant help but think that there are countless businesses searching for a solution that will never deliver the outcomes they are focused on … it doesn’t have to be this way!
+When I combine it with my 14+ years experience in sales & sales leadership training and my 25+ years experience as a sales professional, I can’t help but think that there are countless businesses searching for a solution that will never deliver the outcomes they focus on … but it doesn’t have to be this way!

 Let me explain.